quicknir/reveal_wise_enum/example.md

 > no branches in except to the entry and no branches out except at the exit

  - Inside a basic block: anything goes, mostly unobservable
- - exceptions: globals, multi-threading, volatile
+ - Exceptions: globals, multi-threading, volatile
- - The main job with basic blocks is to ensure they are correct on *entry* and *exit*
+ - Basic blocks must be correct on *entry* and *exit*
- - Function jumps always begin a new basic block, and from the compiler's perspective there are often unknowable entry points
+ - Function always begin a new basic block, and often unknowable entry points

 Note:
 - Definition from wikipedia